• Skip to primary navigation

 Blackening is a technique in Cajun cuisine where a protein is coated in a spice blend, then seared over high heat in a cast iron skillet.
 This method creates an amazing blackened crust that is FULL of Cajun flavor.

 I break down everything you need to know about blackening foods, plus the perfect blackening seasoning recipe in the post Homemade Cajun Blackening Seasoning.
-If you want more information about blackening fish specifically, check out Blackened vs Grilled Fish.
+If you want more information about blackening fish specifically, check out Blackened vs Grilled Fish

 Between these posts, you’ll be a pro at blackening all your favorite proteins (and some veggies too!)